mcknijak/mtg-bulk-pricing/README.md

 ### Mode 4: Inventory Mode (Generate Template with Prices)

-Generate a CSV template containing all cards from one or more sets **with prices already populated**.
+Generate a CSV template containing all cards from one or more sets.

 **Command:**
 ```bash